snikch/jquery.dirtyforms/dialogs/pnotify.pkg/README.md

 		<th align="left">class</th>
 		<td>string</td>
 		<td nowrap="nowrap">'dirty-dialog'</td>
-		<td>Sets the CSS class of the SPAN element that contains all of the elements of the dialog.</td>
+		<td>Sets the CSS class of the DIV element (SPAN if using PNotify 1.3) that contains all of the elements of the dialog.</td>
 	</tr>
 	<tr>
 		<th align="left">proceedButtonText</th>